-Trichomoniasis is a common sexually transmitted disease caused by a protozoan parasite known as Trichomonas vaginalis (TV).
+Trichomoniasis disease caused by a protozoan parasite known as Trichomonas vaginalis (TV).
 Men suffering from this disease may have irritation in their penis, discharge from penis and burning after ejaculation or with urination.
 For women, it may cause a foul-odour vaginal discharge, painful urination and genital itching.
 It can be treated with antibiotics.

 Viral hepatitis is a liver disease caused by different hepatitis viruses like A, B, C, D and E. You may get this disease by eating food or drinking water infected with stool from one person with the virus and by anal or oral contact.
 Symptoms include – muscle ache, loss of appetite, nausea, headache, fever, vomiting, diarrhoea, stomach pain and dark-coloured urine.

-When you reach the sexual health clinic, you will at first have a close discussion with the experts about your concerns.
-After this you will be asked about your sexual activity and other necessary information related to your health.
+When you reach for a sexual health screening, you will at first have a close discussion with the experts about your concerns.
+After this, you will be asked about your sexual activity and other necessary information related to your health.
 It is advised to be honest with your doctor so that you may help them carry out the process in the most efficient manner.
-You will get a chance to talk about any test results with the qualified and experienced sexual health doctors.
+You will get a chance to talk about any STI Or STD test results with the qualified and experienced doctors.

-Some sexually transmitted infections such as HIV, hepatitis and syphilis require a blood sample to be taken from the arm of the individual who needs to conduct the test.
-The result will normally take about one week.
+Some STDs or STIs such as HIV, hepatitis and syphilis require a blood sample to be taken from the arm of the individual who needs to conduct the test.
+The results for an STI test will may normally take same day or about one week.
 All sex partners should undergo necessary testing even if the result shows no infection, and should abstain from intercourse until results are received.

 Normally you will be seen within a week for a swab if an STI is suspected.
 For females who need to have diagnostic swabs then it is better that they are not having a period when they are being tested.